RajatShenoi/RajatShenoi/README.md

 - 👋 Hi, I’m @RajatShenoi
 - 👀 I’m interested in programming!
-- 🌱 I’m currently learning **Programming Languages, Part A**
+- 🌱 I’m currently learning **BSc Data Science and Programming at IIT Madras**
-- 💞️ I’m looking to collaborate on a program which can solve a wordle.
+- 💞️ I’m looking to collaborate on --------.
 - 📫 How to reach me [developer.rajat.shenoi@gmail.com](mailto:developer.rajat.shenoi@gmail.com)
 - 👀 Here is [my new website](https://sites.google.com/view/rajatshenoi) and here is [the old one](https://rajatshenoi.github.io)